nicholaslws/BSF-projects/SOP/SOP.md

 quite well.
 However, due to concerns with odours and escapees, we have changed to mutliple feedings.

-### Multiple feedings

 Each tray starts out with two scoops of spent grains.
-A scoop of food waste if added placed in the centre of the grains.
+A scoop of food waste is placed in the centre of the grains.
 The grains provide a dryer substrate and seem quite effective in discouraging maggots from escaping.
 Each new tray is labelled as such: Line-traydate-s/n.
 For example a trays of maggots from line D, trayed on 10 Sep 2020 will be labelled as ‘D-10092020-01’, ‘D-10092020-02’ and so on.
 Additional